On the existence of Monge maps for the Gromov-Wasserstein problem: Introduction

-For the quadratic cost, in \cite{vayer2020contribution} is claimed that in the discrete case in dimension 1 with uniform mass and same number of points $N$, the optimal solution of \cref{eq:QAP} would either be the identity $\sigma(i)=i$ or the anti-identity $\sigma(i)=N+1-i$ (Thm.~4.1.1).
-However, a counter-example to this assertion has been recently provided by \cite{beinert2022assignment}.
-To the best of our knowledge, the only positive results on the existence of Monge maps for the quadratic cost are the following. \begin{proposition}[label=ThSturm]{{\cite[Thm.~9.21]{sturm2012space}}}{} Let $\mu,\nu\in\Pp(\RR^n)$.
-Assume that $\mu,\nu\ll\Ll^n$ and that both measures are rotationally invariant around their barycenter.
-Then every $\pi\opt$ solution of \cref{eqn:GW-quadratic} is induced by a transport map $T$, unique up to composition with rotations, which rearranges the radial distributions of $\mu$ and $\nu$ around their barycenter in a monotone non-decreasing way. \end{proposition} It is of interest to note that this result implies that the optimal transport map between two Gaussians in dimension one is a monotone map.
-Yet, in higher dimension, the optimal plan for Gaussians is not known unless more constraints on the structure of the optimal plan is imposed \cite{salmona2021gromov}.
+\begin{proposition}[Inner product GW, {\cite[Theorem~4.2.3]{vayer2020contribution}}] Let $n\geq d$ and $\mu, \nu\in \Pp(\RR^n)\times \Pp(\RR^d)$ two measures of finite second order moment with $\mu\ll\Leb_n$.
+Suppose that there exists a solution $\pi\opt$ of \cref{eqn:GW-inner-prod} such that $M\opt \defeq \int y x^\top \dd\pi\opt(x, y)$ is of full rank.
+Then there exists an optimal correspondence map between $\mu$ and $\nu$, which can be written as $T=\nabla f\circ M\opt$ with $f: \RR^d \to \RR$ convex. \end{proposition} For the squared distance case, in \cite{titouan2019sliced} is claimed that in the discrete case in dimension one with uniform mass and same number of points $N$, the optimal solution of the discrete GW problem \cref{eq:QAP} would either be the identity $\sigma(i)=i$ or the anti-identity $\sigma(i)=N+1-i$ (Theorem~3.1).
+However, a counter-example to this assertion has been recently provided by \citeauthor{beinert2022assignment}~\cite{beinert2022assignment}.
+To the best of our knowledge, the only positive results on the existence of Gromov--Monge maps for the squared distance cost are the following. \begin{proposition}[Squared distance GW, {\cite[Theorem~9.21]{sturm2012space}}] Let $\mu,\nu\in\Pp(\RR^n)$.
+Assume that $\mu,\nu\ll\Leb_n$ and that both measures are rotationally invariant around their barycenter.
+Then every solution $\pi\opt$ of \cref{eqn:GW-squared-distance} is induced by a map, unique up to composition with rotations, which rearranges the radial distributions of $\mu$ and $\nu$ around their barycenter in a monotone non-decreasing way. \end{proposition}